Inherent risk (accounting)

-Inherent risk, in a financial audit, measures the auditor's assessment of the likelihood that there are material misstatements due to error or fraud in segment before considering the effectiveness of internal control.
+Inherent risk, in a financial audit, measures the auditor's assessment at the assertion level of the likelihood that there are material misstatements, either individually or in aggregate, due to error or fraud in a class of transactions, account balance or disclosure before considering the effectiveness of internal control.
 If the auditor concludes that a high likelihood exist, the auditor will conclude that inherent risk is high.

+Inherent risk is one of two components of the risk of material misstatement i.e. the risk that the financial statements are materiality misstated prior to audit.
+The other component is control risk.

+Audit risk is a function of the risk of material misstatement and detection risk.